Updated Apr 23, 2026

 Q: What does this imply for student voice work beyond welcome week?

 A: It reinforces that belonging is multi-dimensional and time-sensitive.
-Early feedback can reveal whether students are building peer networks, whether they feel able to approach staff, and which groups are not connecting.
-Using open-text alongside short scales gives UK HE teams the detail they need to design targeted support, then track whether belonging-related themes improve for the cohorts that most need it.
+Early feedback can reveal whether students are building peer networks, whether they feel able to approach staff through personal tutor check-ins, and which groups are not connecting.
+Using open-text alongside short scales gives UK HE teams the detail they need to design targeted support, then track whether belonging-related themes improve for the cohorts that need the most support.

 [Paper Source]: Aike S. Dias-Broens, Anne-Roos Verbree, David Gilani, Petrie van der Zanden, Tamara van Woezik "Sense of belonging in higher education: The effect of early introductory activities" DOI: 10.1080/03075079.2025.2598598